Virus classification: Satellites

 Satellites depend on co-infection of a host cell with a helper virus for productive multiplication.
 Their nucleic acids have substantially distinct nucleotide sequences from either their helper virus or host.
 When a satellite subviral agent encodes the coat protein in which it is encapsulated, it is then called a satellite virus.
+When it does not, it is called a satellite nucleic acid.

 Satellite-like nucleic acids resemble satellite nucleic acids, in that they replicate with the aid of helper viruses.
 However they differ in that they can encode functions that can contribute to the success of their helper viruses; while they are sometimes considered to be genomic elements of their helper viruses, they are not always found within their helper viruses.